Frequently Asked Questions

 What is GhostBSD?

 Briefly, GhostBSD is a UNIX®-like operating system.
 It works on AMD64 and Intel® platforms.
 GhostBSD is based on FreeBSD, which is based on U.C.
 Berkeley’s “4.4BSD-Lite” release, with some “4.4BSD-Lite2” enhancements.
-It is also based indirectly on William Jolitz’s port of U.C.
+It is also based indirectly on Lynne and William Jolitz’s port of U.C.
 Berkeley’s “Net/2” to the i386, known as “386BSD”, though very little of the 386BSD code remains.
-At this time, GhostBSD provides MATE desktop as default version, and a community release with XFCE desktop.
+Currently, GhostBSD provides MATE desktop as the default version and a community release with XFCE desktop.

 Why is it called GhostBSD?

 GhostBSD was developed as an operating system to hack Gnome using FreeBSD technology.
 After a while, it became what was referred to as (G)nome (host)ed by Free(BSD), which means that Gnome is hosted on the FreeBSD system.
 Today GhostBSD’s name is still relevant to the past since MATE is a continuation of Gnome 2.

 GhostBSD is based on the latest stable branch.
 It is currently on stable/13 and will soon move to stable/14.

 Who can use GhostBSD?

 GhostBSD can be used by companies, researchers, data scientists, computer professionals, students, and home users worldwide in their work, education, and recreation.

 Does the GhostBSD license have any restrictions?

 Yes.
 Those restrictions do not control how you use the code, merely how you treat the GhostBSD Project.
 If you have serious license concerns, you can just read the actual license.
 For the simply curious, the license can be summarized like this: